hcbaker/Puwr/README.md

 Easily expand your attack surface on a local network by discovering more hosts, via SSH.
 Using a machine running a SSH service, Puwr uses a given subnet range to scope out IP's, sending back any successful ping requests it has.
 This can be used to expand out an attack surface on a local network, by returning you hosts you couldn't normally discover from your own device.
+Ports can then be probed on these discovered devices, to find a gateway into a pivoting attack.

 *(example below of how Puwr handles requests)*